nextcloud/documentation/developer_manual/bugtracker/codereviews.rst

    PR author had indicated.
 #.
 Other developers (either named or at free will) have a look at the changes
    and are welcome to write comments within the comment field.
 #.
-In case the reviewer is okay with the changes and thinks all his comments and
+In case the reviewer is okay with the changes and thinks all their comments and
    suggestions have been taken into account a :+1 on the comment will signal a positive review.
 #.
 Before a pull request will be merged into master or the corresponding